Chariot: Etruria

-The only intact Etruscan chariot dates to c.
-530 BC and was uncovered as part of a chariot burial at Monteleone di Spoleto.
+The Monteleone chariot is the only surviving complete Etruscan chariot which dates to c.
+530 BC.
+It was uncovered as part of a chariot burial at Monteleone di Spoleto.
 Currently in the collection of the Metropolitan Museum of Art, it is decorated with bronze plates decorated with detailed low-relief scenes, commonly interpreted as depicting episodes from the life of Achilles.